 - Have Selective Service registration verified

 - Students are not required to have a Free Application for Federal Student Aid on file at the College.

 - Students are not required to complete a separate application for CARES Act Grant funding.
 The College will make this determination by verifying each enrolled student.

-- Payment will be made to eligible students by check, which will be mailed to the address as listed in the student record.
+- Checks were mailed to the address as listed in the student record.
 Students may verify their address on record via the MyCleveland, Self-Service, or AVISO account.
-Students may email email@example.com if address changes are required.
+Students may contact email@example.com for questions about eligibility.